 The submission window will open on Monday 3rd February 2020.
 All submissions must be received by Friday 3 April 2020.

 Are you a Brighton Fringe first-timer?
 We want to hear from you!

-Your show can be in any category (theatre, comedy, circus, visual arts etc), there is only one condition for eligibility: it must be your first time at the Fringe.
+At Brighton Fringe 2020, Voice Magazine will be awarding a prize to the Best Newcomer.
+Your show can be in any category (theatre, comedy, circus, visual arts etc), there is only one condition for eligibility: it must be your first time at Brighton Fringe.

-To be in the running you must apply to Voice by 17 April 2019 with details of your show, dates of performances and information about your company or solo practice.
+To be in the running you must apply to Voice by 16 April 2020 with details of your show, dates of performances and information about your company or solo practice.